Testing Chinese-region apps overseas: availability checks before you rely on any route

 Do I need a Chinese phone number to access Chinese streaming platforms?

-For most platforms, no. Bilibili, iQiyi, Youku, and Tencent Video can all be accessed without a Chinese phone number — you just need a Chinese-region IP address, which KuaiLian VPN provides.
+Some platforms allow browsing without a Chinese phone number, while others require phone, email, or app-based verification.
+Check the target platform and account prompts before subscribing.
 However, some advanced features like leaving comments, purchasing virtual gifts in live streams, or linking payment methods may require a Chinese phone number for account verification.

 Will my streaming subscriptions (iQiyi VIP, Youku VIP) work from abroad with a VPN?